 Rights, Preferences and Restrictions Attaching to Our Ordinary Shares.

-We are authorized to issue a maximum of 200,000,000 shares divided into the following classes of shares: (i) 150,000,000 ordinary shares, par value \$0.001 per share; and (ii) 50,000,000 preferred shares, par value \$0.00101 per share.
-As of March 31, 2024, 35,554,677 ordinary shares and 5,000,000 preferred shares were outstanding.
-Each share, regardless if it is part of a class of ordinary shares, has the right to one vote at a meeting of shareholders or on any resolution of shareholders, the right to an equal share in the distribution of surplus assets.
-Each preferred share has the right to three votes at a meeting of shareholders or on any resolution of shareholders but does not participate in any distribution of the company.
+As of the date of this report, 2,370,139 ordinary shares and 333,333 preferred shares were outstanding.
+Each share, regardless if it is part of a class of ordinary shares, has the right to one vote at a meeting of shareholders or on any resolution of shareholders, the right to an equal share in any dividend paid by us, and the right to an equal share in the distribution of surplus assets.
+Each preferred share has the right to six votes at a meeting of shareholders or on any resolution of shareholders but does not participate in any distribution of the Company.
 We may by a resolution of the Board of Directors redeem our shares for such consideration as the Board of Directors determines.